Skip to content

 When the page loads in the browser:

-Stimulus Controller connects → ActionCable subscription
+Stimulus Controller connects → ActionCable subscription created

-→ Server creates/retrieves component
+→ Server creates or retrieves component

 → before_connect callbacks run